brianpzaide/puzzle-site/README.md

 ## Motivation
 Most of the time when I have an appointment with a dentist, I see that the puzzles in the newspapers or magazines are usually solved, leaving me with nothing else to do.
-This repo exists to rectify this situation.
+This repo exists to solve this problem.
-All I have to do now is point my browser to my static server, copy over the puzzles from the newspaper or the magazine and enjoy.
+All I have to do now is point my browser to my static server, copy over the puzzles from the newspaper or the magazine and enjoy solving.

 I plan to implement other logic puzzles such as sudoku, killer sudoku etc over time.

-My ui/ux skills need a lot of improvement. please feel free to send me PRs to make this app usable.
+Todo
+* improve the ui/ux and quality of this repo.
+* Add more logic puzzles
+* Add tests

-I would also be happy to receive PRs to include other logic puzzles
+I would be happy to receive PRs for adding new puzzles or improving the quality etc.

 Currently this repo contains the following logic puzzles
 * kenken